SAP/ui5-webcomponents-react/packages/ui5-webcomponents-react-seed/README.md

 # Description
-This repository is the boostratp for all your UI5 WebComponents React project.
+This repository may be a boostratp for all your UI5 WebComponents React projects.

 # Features